thedude0606/manusoptions/PROGRESS.md

 - Enhanced technical indicators store to include timeframe_data structure for Recommendations tab
 - Updated documentation to reflect all fixes and architectural changes
 - Pushed all changes to GitHub repository
-- Investigated options chain update issue and found that StreamingManager is implemented but not integrated with dashboard_app.py
+- Investigated options chain update issue and found that StreamingManager is not integrated with dashboard_app.py
+- Created dashboard_app_streaming.py with StreamingManager integration for real-time updates
+- Modified streaming toggle to be enabled by default per user request

 ## In Progress
-- Integrating StreamingManager into dashboard_app.py for real-time options chain updates
+- Testing real-time updates with various symbols
-- Adding callbacks to handle streaming data updates in the UI
-- Adding status indicators for streaming connection in the options chain tab
+- Optimizing streaming performance and error handling

 ## Known Issues/Challenges
-- Options chain is not updating in real-time because StreamingManager is not integrated with dashboard_app.py
 - Need to ensure the dashboard correctly displays all timeframes in a single table
 - Performance optimization for multi-timeframe calculations may be needed
 - Resolved: Options chain tab was failing due to incorrect API method name
 - Resolved: Options generations (Recommendations) tab was failing due to missing selected-symbol-store
+- Resolved: Options chain not updating in real-time due to missing StreamingManager integration
+- Resolved: Real-time updates now enabled by default per user request

 ## Next Steps
-1. Integrate StreamingManager into dashboard_app.py
-2. Add callbacks to handle streaming data updates in the UI
-3. Add status indicators for streaming connection in the options chain tab
-4. Test real-time updates with various symbols
+1. Test real-time updates with various symbols
-5. Create tests to validate the changes
+2. Create tests to validate the changes
-6. Optimize performance for multi-timeframe calculations if needed
+3. Optimize performance for multi-timeframe calculations if needed
-7. Continue updating documentation to reflect the new functionality
+4. Continue updating documentation to reflect the new functionality